 Rain, mud, and cold present a whole new set of challenges to the bicycle commuter.
 Numb hands and toes, a runny nose, and wet shoes can make for an uncomfortable riding experience.
-Your bicycle needs some extra TLC during the harsher riding conditions of the winter.
-Below you will find a guide to keep YOU and your BIKE happy and safe this winter.
+Also, your bicycle needs some extra TLC during the harsher riding conditions of the Portland rainy season.
+So we've put together a short guide on how to keep you and your bike happy and safe all year around.

 Clothing: It gets dark out sooner during the winter months so a bright and/or reflective jacket is a good idea.
 There are many cycling specific jackets that offer good ventilation while being waterproof.
-Investment in a quality waterproof winter jacket will keep you warm and dry inside and out, as well as visible to traffic.
+Investment in a quality waterproof winter jacket will keep you warm, dry inside and out, and visible to traffic.

 Booties: A good pair of booties to go over your shoes will keep your feet dry.
 This is great when you arrive at school or work and can just slip out of your wet cycling shoes and into some dry ones without changing your socks.

-Helmet Cover or Wool Hat: Much of the heat your body generates is released through the top of your head.
-Keeping your head covered will keep your core body temperature where it should be.
+Helmet Cover or Wool Hat: Keeping your head insulated will make you feel much warmer and can prevent brainfreeze (you don't need to chug a Slurpee to get one).
 A helmet cover does double duty by blocking the wind from blowing through your helmet vents.
 A wool cycling cap under the helmet works great also and doesn't pick up any undesirable odors.

 Waterproof Pants: Buy pants that are indeed waterproof and as light as possible.
 Extra thick and bulky pants, like ski bibs, are uncomfortable to ride in and can cause you to overheat.